-The fleet manager is the overall supervisor of the fleet.
-He/she should elaborate implement strategies to guarantee the adequacy of the fleet.
-This includes development and review of the annual plan and budget for maintenance, renew scale up when necessary and planning and supervising the human resources to ensure both the sizing and the necessary knowledge and competencies.
-Depend on the size of the organisation and the vehicle needs, the fleet manager may as the duties of the movement manager and head driver, or may choose to employ separate distinct job profiles to help manage a wider set of tasks in larger opera
+Fleet Manager The fleet manager is the overall supervisor of the fleet.
+He/she should elaborate and implement strategies to guarantee the adequacy of the fleet.
+This includes development and review of the annual plan and budget for maintenance, renewal and scale up when necessary and planning and supervising the human resources to ensure both the sizing and the necessary knowledge and competencies.
+Depending on the size of the organisation and the vehicle needs, the fleet manager may assume the duties of the movement manager and head driver, or may choose to employ separate distinct job profiles to help manage a wider set of tasks in larger operations.
+The Fleet manager should monitor the fleet performance and support decision taking with regular reports.
+He/she should also advise on fleet related topics such as vehicle insurance, type and frequency of maintenance, evaluations of all the hired vehicles and transport companies, drawing up the necessary contracts.
+In addition, and if applicable, the fleet manager should define the order for spare parts, and assess and identify potential local providers.